unihackhq/handbook/docs/melbourne/event-information/participants.md

 ## Arrival

-All participants should aim to arrive between 9:00am and 10:00am on Saturday July 30.
+All participants should aim to arrive between 9:00am and 10:00am on Saturday August 5.
 This allows us to get you registered and collect some cool swag from our sponsors.

 There will also be a Careers Fair, where you can ask questions from some